openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-optimization-guide/compressing-models-during-training/quantization-aware-training-pytorch.rst

    :fragment: [quantize]

-2. Fine-tune the model
+2. Fine-tune the Model
 ########################

-This step assumes that you will apply fine-tuning to the model the same way as it is done for the baseline model.
-In the case of QAT, it is required to train the model for a few epochs with a small learning rate, for example, 10e-5.
+This step assumes applying fine-tuning to the model the same way it is done for the baseline model.
+For QAT, it is required to train the model for a few epochs with a small learning rate, for example, 10e-5.
-Quantized models carry out all computations in floating point precision during the fine-tuning by modeling quantization errors in both the forward and backward passes.
+Quantized models perform all computations in floating-point precision during fine-tuning by modeling quantization errors in both forward and backward passes.

 .. doxygensnippet:: docs/optimization_guide/nncf/code/qat_torch.py
    :language: python